obonaventure/cnp3/book/network/bgp.rst

 .. note:: The bogon filters

- Another example of a frequently used `import filters` are the filters that Internet Service Providers use to ignore bogon routes.
+ Another example of frequently used `import filters` are the filters that Internet Service Providers use to ignore bogon routes.
 In the ISP community, a bogon route is a route that should not be advertised on the global Internet.
 Typical examples include the private IPv4 prefixes defined in :rfc:`1918`, the loopback prefixes (`127.0.0.1/8` and `::1/128`) or the IP prefixes that have not yet been allocated by IANA.
 A well managed BGP router should ensure that it never advertises bogons on the global Internet.
 Detailed information about these bogons may be found at http://www.team-cymru.org/Services/Bogons/

 If the import filter accepts the BGP message, the pseudo-code distinguishes two cases.
 If this is an `Update message` for prefix `p`, this can be a new route for this prefix or a modification of the route's attributes.
 The router first retrieves from its `RIB` the best route towards prefix `p`.
 Then, the new route is inserted in the `RIB` and the `BGP decision process` is run to find whether the best route towards destination `p` changes.
 A BGP message only needs to be sent to the router's peers if the best route has changed.
 For each peer, the router applies the  `export filter` to verify whether the route can be advertised.
 If yes, the filtered BGP message is sent.
 Otherwise, a `Withdraw message` is sent.
 When the router receives a `Withdraw message`, it also verifies whether the removal of the route from its `RIB` caused its best route towards this prefix to change.
 It should be noted that, depending on the content of the `RIB` and the `export filters`, a BGP router may need to send a `Withdraw message` to a peer after having received an `Update message` from another peer and conversely.

-Let us now discuss in more details the operation of BGP in an IPv4 network.
+Let us now discuss in more detail the operation of BGP in an IPv4 network.
 For this, let us consider the simple network composed of three routers located in three different ASes and shown in the figure below.

 .. figure:: png/network-fig-121-c.png
    :align: center